- As low as $331/Night

 - Condo

-This condo features a fantastic view of the beach from the screened in porch.
+This condo features a exceptional view of the beach from the screened in porch.
 Plenty of sunshine in the living area.
 This condo sleeps eight people with a king, a queen, two twin beds, and a sleeper couch.
 Additional features include a washer/dryer, wet-bar area, three TV's, Limit two parking spaces per unit

 UNIT IS LIMITED TO THE NUMBER OF PERSONS ACCEPTED UNDER LISTED OCCUPANCY